faree2468/parallel-programmingg/README.md

 And lastly I've done the same thing for the ```stencil_opt6.c```:
 ![terminal3](https://github.com/faree2468/parallel-programmingg/blob/assignment-6/assets/w7a63.png)

-My CPU used 12 threads to execute the code
+My CPU used 12 threads to execute the code.

-In the first stencil, it is Loop Level OpenMP however there are issues because it recreates OpenMP on every iteration, too many implicit barriers as well
+In the first stencil, it is Loop Level OpenMP however there are issues because it recreates OpenMP on every iteration, too many implicit barriers as well.

-In the second stencil, it is still Loop Level OpenMP however it's much better because it avoids thousands of implicit barriers, reuses parallel regions
+In the second stencil, it is still Loop Level OpenMP however it's much better because it avoids thousands of implicit barriers, reuses parallel regions.

 We use things like:
 ```c
 #pragma omp parallel // all iterations happen under this pragma